-Diflucan may be administered either orally (Capsules and Powder for Oral Suspension) or by intravenous infusion (Solution for Infusion), the route being dependent on the clinical state of the patient.
+DIFLUCAN may be administered either orally (capsules) or by intravenous infusion (solution for infusion), the route being dependent on the clinical state of the patient.
 On transferring from the intravenous to the oral route, or vice versa, there is no need to change the daily dose.

 The physician should prescribe the most appropriate pharmaceutical form and strength according to age, weight and dose.
 The capsule formulation is not adapted for use in infants and small children.
-Oral liquid formulations of fluconazole are available that are more suitable in this population.
+Oral liquid formulations of fluconazole are more suitable in this population.